How to Use the Command 'age' (with Examples)

 Explanation:

-• --output specifies the path where the decrypted file will be saved.
+• --output path/to/decrypted_file: The location where the resulting decrypted file should be saved.

 Conclusion: